Engr-Asad-Hussain/react-guide/context_improve_performance/README.md

 This project will instruct the proformance optimization of react application when dealing with useContext...

 ## Guide
+React version: 18.2.0
-I have followed this guide to understand the performance difference of react application using ContextAPI https://www.telerik.com/blogs/how-to-use-context-api-with-hooks-efficiently-while-avoiding-performance-bottlenecks
+- I have followed this guide to understand the performance difference of react application using ContextAPI https://www.telerik.com/blogs/how-to-use-context-api-with-hooks-efficiently-while-avoiding-performance-bottlenecks

 ## Observation